 * Store enough medicine for at least 1 month or more.
 When disaster hits, supply for items like medicine tends to run low for a long period of time.
 When trees and power lines are down the mail trucks and semi-trucks may have a hard time getting through to serve their deliveries.

-* Keep enough feed and other necessary supplies to last a week. * Keep all supplies, feed, medicine, etc… in a dry place that can withstand high wind, and flooding.
+* Keep enough feed and other necessary supplies to last a week or more. * Keep all supplies, feed, medicine, etc… in a dry place that can withstand high wind, and flooding.

 - The city I live in makes sandbags available (up to 15 per household).
 You have to bring a shovel and fill the bags yourself, but hey free sand and bags.
 Find out if your city has a program like this.